 It’s not often I see other birders and wildlife photographers down here, perhaps it;s the time of day or the fact it is usually weekdays that I am found walking the rubberised paths of the Floodplain Forest Nature reserve, but apart from one or two regulars I’m lucky if I see one or two a week, today seemed to be very different, there were at least 5 people wandering the lakes with large camera lenses (or digiscoping setups) and a further two or three birders.
 I think I saw less people at the Black-winged Stilt twitch.

-pushing onward I bypassed the farm hide and surrounding water, scanning only briefly to see the male Pintail swimming in with the Wigeon, Gadwall and Mallard, but choosing not to stop as there were enough people already gather to look at ahwat was a stunning bird.
+Pushing onward I bypassed the farm hide and surrounding water.
+Scanning only briefly to see the male Pintail swimming in with the Wigeon, Gadwall and Mallard, but choosing not to stop as there were enough people already gather to look at what was a stunning bird.

-Reaching the eastern pits and the viaduct hide I was tempted to walk on as there was little to be seen at first glance, but decided to pop into the hide for a sit down (as a quick side note the "youth" who frequent the hide in the darker hours really could learn to crack a window when they "smoke" as the place stank of illicit substances).
+Reaching the eastern pits and the viaduct hide I was tempted to walk on as there was little to be seen at first glance.
+But I decided to pop into the hide for a sit down.
+As a quick side note the “youth” who frequent the hide in the darker hours really could learn to crack a window when they “smoke” as the place stank of illicit substances.